What we do

 Much of our police work relates to the mainstream police forces in England and Wales, together with the Police Service of Northern Ireland and the British Transport Police.
 However, we also inspect other law enforcement bodies, including the National Crime Agency and HM Revenue and Customs.
-Our FRS inspections focus on the effectiveness, efficiency and people of the 45 FRSs in England.
+Our fire and rescue inspections focus on the effectiveness, efficiency and people of the 45 FRSs in England.

 HMICFRS and the Public Sector Equality Duty

-Our purpose is to make equality and diversity considerations a routine part of everything we do, whether it is in relation to our role of inspecting policing in the public interest, interactions and treatment of our staff, or holding forces to account.
+Our purpose is to make equality and diversity considerations a routine part of everything we do, whether it is in relation to our role of inspecting police forces and FRSs in the public interest, interactions and treatment of our staff, or holding forces to account.

 As a listed body, HMICFRS will, within all our inspections, give consideration to inequality and, where identified, make recommendations to improve experiences in support of the Public Sector Equality Duty.
 These recommendations can be found in our publications.